Debashis26/Training/git-topic.md

 **👉 Working with existing project**

-**Clone repo :**
+**Clone repo:**
 Creates a copy of an existing Git repository.
 Cloning is the most common way for developers to obtain a working copy of a central repository.
 _command :_ `$ git clone <repo-url >`

-**Pull from repo :**
+**Pull from repo:**
 Pulling is the automated version of git fetch.
-It downloads a branch from a remote repository, then immediately merges it into the current branch.
+It downloads a branch from a remote repository, and then immediately merges it into the current branch.

 _command :_ `$ git pull < remote-name > < branch-name >`

-**Fetch from repo :**
+**Fetch from repo:**
 Fetching downloads a branch from another repository, along with all of its associated commits and files.
 But, it doesn't try to integrate anything into your local repository.
 This gives you a chance to inspect changes before merging them with your project.

 _command :_ `$ git fetch `

 **Git merge**
 A powerful way to integrate changes from divergent branches.
-After forking the project history with git branch, git merge lets you put it back together again.
+After forking the project history with the git branch, git merge lets you put it back together again.
 _command :_ `$ git merge `

-**👉 Push the files to remote repo**
+**👉 Push the files to the remote repo**

-**Git push :**
+**Git push:**
 The git push command is used to upload local repository content to a remote repository.
 Pushing is how you transfer commits from your local repository to a remote repo.
 _Command :_ `$ git push < remote-name > < branch-name>`